Refinitiv/trep-websockets-beam-io/TrepWs-IO/Readme.md

 This source does not process checkpoint marks, but does record sequence numbers and timestamps for watermarking.

+The TrepWsIO now supports connections to both an ADS and the Elektron Real-Time Service both using the Websocket API.

-To configure a TREP Websocket source, you must specify at the minimum ADS hostname, DACS username and a list of instrument tuples.
+To configure a TREP Websocket source, you must specify at the minimum hostname, username and a list of instrument tuples.

+If connecting to ERT then withTokenAuth(true) and a password must also be specified.
+Additionally if withServiceDiscovery(true) and .withRegion("eu") are set the TrepWsIO will discover and connect to services in that region.

 For example:

     // Firstly create any number instrument tuples of Service, RIC list and Field list
     //   Service can be null, in which case the default ADS Service will be used
     //   RIC list cannot be null
     //   Fields can be null, in which case field filtering (a View) will not apply

     InstrumentTuple instrument1 = InstrumentTuple.of(
       "IDN_RDF",
       Lists.newArrayList("EUR=","JPY="),
       Lists.newArrayList("BID","ASK"));

     InstrumentTuple instrument2 = InstrumentTuple.of(
       null,
       Lists.newArrayList("MSFT.O","IBM.N"),
       null);

     PCollection<MarketPriceMessage> messages =
       pipeline.apply(TrepWsIO.read()
-       .withHostname("websocket-ads") // ADS hostname
+       .withHostname("websocket-ads") // hostname
-       .withUsername("user")          // DACS username
+       .withUsername("user")          // username

+       // For ERT
+       .withTokenAuth(true)
+       .withPassword("ert-password")
+       .withServiceDiscovery(true)
+       .withRegion("eu")

        .withInstrumentTuples(Lists.newArrayList(instrument1, instrument2))
-       // Above three are required configuration

        // Rest of the settings are optional:

+       // Cache these fields values and populate in every update .withCachedFields(Sets.newHashSet("PROD_PERM","CONTR_MNTH"))

        // ADS websocket port, if unset 15000 is used .withPort(15000)

        // The maximum number of ADS mounts (overridden if the number of
        // desired splits is smaller).
-If unset then 1 is used .withMaxMounts(4)
+If unset then 1 is used.
+       // NOTE: for ERT maxMounts is forced to 1 to avoid clashes then performing token authentication.
+       .withMaxMounts(1)

        // The DACS position, if unset the IP address of the local host is used .withPosition("192.168.1.104")